It0shiR1n/OOP-Practice/README.md

 # OOP-Practice

-In this repo, you will see some projects using OOP paradigm !
+This repo contains a simple system to practice CRUD and OOP paradigm